dorseytc/groc/README.md

   - requires the use of a pipe reader

 #### the Pipe Readers
+- only required when using pipe-based renderer grr\_pipe
-- pr\_pygame.py - pygame-based render engine using grr\_pipe renderer
+- pr\_pygame.py - pygame-based render engine
 - pr\_text.py - text based "render" engine for debugging

 ### See Also

-- README.md - this document
 - RELEASES.md - a compilation of features in each release
 - TODO.md - a list of planned enhancements